bhashanet/Bhashanet-idn-compliant-website-samples/README.md

 # IDN Compliant Website Samples

-Welcome to the IDN Compliant Website Samples repository!
+Welcome to the Bhashanet IDN Compliant Website Samples repository!
 This repository contains sample code and resources for creating Internationalized Domain Name (IDN) compliant websites.

 ## What is IDN?

-Internationalized Domain Names (IDNs) are domain names that include characters from non-Latin scripts, such as Cyrillic, Arabic, Chinese, etc. IDNs allow internet users to register domain names in their native languages.
+Internationalized Domain Names (IDNs) are domain names that include characters from non-Latin scripts, such as Cyrillic, Arabic, Chinese, Hindi etc. Internationalized Domain Names (IDNs) enable people around the world to use domain names in local languages and scripts.

 ## Purpose